KrisChe8/event_board/event_board/README.md

 - **React.js**: Version 16+
 - **Node.js**: Version 12+ (for npm)
 - **Stripe Account**: To handle payments during local testing.
+- **Supabase credentials**: You will need to create an account in Supabase and set up a project.
+These credentials are necessary for the backend and user management features.
+- **Google Authentication credentials**: You need to set up Google OAuth credentials for handling user authentication via Google Sign-In.
+This can be done via [the Google Cloud Console](https://console.cloud.google.com).

 ## Installation